dancer1325/prometheus/documentation/internal_architecture.md

 ## Scrape manager

 The scrape manager is a [`scrape.Manager`](https://github.com/prometheus/prometheus/blob/v2.3.1/scrape/manager.go#L47-L62) that is responsible for scraping metrics from discovered monitoring targets and forwarding the resulting samples to the storage subsystem.

+(which performs the actual target scrapes)

 ### Target updates and overall architecture